Previously asked questions

 Next steps:

-- Read our draft guidance on anonymisation, pseudonymisation and privacy enhancing technologies
+- Review our guidance on encryption and anonymisation, pseudonymisation and privacy enhancing technologies.

 Q. How can we ensure that free text information is effectively anonymised so that it can be shared with researchers?